xbeat/Machine-Learning/README.md

 Homological Algebra is a branch of abstract algebra that studies algebraic structures and their properties using techniques from homology theory.
 It provides a unified framework for understanding various algebraic concepts and has applications in different areas of mathematics, including algebraic topology, algebraic geometry, and representation theory.

+## Dimensionality Reduction Algorithms in Python

+Introduction to Principal Component Analysis (PCA)

+Principal Component Analysis stands as the foundational dimensionality reduction technique, transforming high-dimensional data into lower dimensions while preserving maximum variance.
+It works by finding orthogonal axes (principal components) that capture the most significant patterns in the data.

 ## Clustering Techniques in Unsupervised Learning

 Introduction to Clustering